kevin3007a/kevin3007a/README.md

 ### Hi there 👋
+Hi, I am a kind and charismatic person.
 <!--
 **kevin3007a/kevin3007a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.